 - Can summers spend time in overseas office?
 No

-- Summers 2015: 35
+- Summers 2016: 29

-- Offers/acceptances 2014: 25 offers, 24 acceptances
+- Offers/acceptances 2015: 33 offers, 32 acceptances

 Hunton & Williams is the legal advisor of choice for industry leaders on six continents.
 With more than 800 attorneys practicing from 19 offices across the United States, Europe and Asia, the firm helps clients realize new opportunities and solve complex problems with confidence.
 Founded in 1901, Hunton & Williams blends more than a century of experience in virtually every key legal discipline with a broad view of current business realities and a forward-looking perspective on emerging issues to provide legal and regulatory advice that will carry its clients well into the 21st century.
 The firm is regularly named by legal and business publications as among the top law firms for client service and as a place to work.

-Number of 1st year associates: 28
+• Number of 1st year associates: 28

-Number of 2nd year associates: 40
+• Number of 2nd year associates: 34

 • Associate salaries: 1st year: $145,000-$160,000 (depending on location)

-Clerking policy: Yes
+• Clerking policy: Yes

-Law Schools attending for OCIs in 2015:
+Law Schools attending for OCIs in 2016:

-Columbia University; Cornell University; Duke University; Emory University; Fordham University; Georgetown University; George Washington University; Harvard University; Howard University; New York University; Southern Methodist University; University of California, Los Angeles; University of Michigan; University of Pennsylvania; University of Richmond; University of Southern California; University of Texas; University of Virginia; Vanderbilt University; Wake Forest University; Washington and Lee University; Washington University in St Louis; College of William and Mary
+Columbia University; Cornell University; Duke University; Emory University; Fordham University; Georgetown University; George Washington University; Harvard University; Howard University; New York University; Southern Methodist University; University of California, Los Angeles; University of Michigan; University of Pennsylvania; University of Richmond; University of Southern California; University of Texas; University of Virginia; Vanderbilt University; Washington and Lee University; Washington University in St Louis; College of William and Mary